mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `gzip_types text/plain text/css text/xml text/javascript application/x-javascript application/javascript application/xml;` <br/>
 **Context**:  http, server, location

 CDN360 has gzip always on, and applies it to the default MIME types above.
 In addition, compression is only activated when the response body size is greater than 1000 bytes.
 The default behavior should work well for the vast majority of users.
 This directive can be used to enable compression on other types.
 The search and match are case-insensitive.
-We are working on supporting wildcards like `text/*` and `*javascript` with an ETA of Nov.
-2020.
+We improved the public version to support (up to 20) wildcards like `text/*` and `*javascript`.

 ### [`if`](http://nginx.org/en/docs/http/ngx_http_rewrite_module.html#if)